McDonald's, Tyson Foods drop farm after videotape shows animal cruelty

-LOS ANGELES (Reuters) - McDonald’s Corp and Tyson Foods both severed ties on Thursday with a Tennessee farm where workers were seen stabbing, clubbing and stomping on chickens in an undercover video shot by animal rights activists.
+LOS ANGELES, Aug 27 (Reuters) - McDonald’s Corp and Tyson Foods both severed ties on Thursday with a Tennessee farm where workers were seen stabbing, beating and stomping on chickens in an undercover video shot by animal rights activists.

-The videotape, which was unveiled by Mercy For Animals at a news conference in Los Angeles, depicts gruesome animal cruelty toward the birds at what the group said was T&S Farm in Dukedom, Tennessee, which was under contract to Tyson Foods (TSN.N).
+The videotape, which was unveiled by Mercy For Animals at a news conference in Los Angeles, depicts gruesome animal cruelty toward the birds at what the group said was T&S Farm in Dukedom, Tennessee, which was under contract to Tyson Foods.

-Tyson supplies chicken meat to McDonald’s (MCD.N), the world’s biggest fast-food chain, for its McNuggets.
+Tyson supplies chicken meat to McDonald‘s, the world’s biggest fast-food chain, for its McNuggets.

 “Animal well-being is a priority at our company and we will not tolerate the unacceptable animal treatment shown in this video,” Tyson spokesman Worth Sparkman said in a written statement.